Spectroscopic signatures of emergent elementary excitations in a kinetically constrained long-range interacting two-dimensional spin system: Spectroscopy and coherent evolution.

-{B\arabic{equation}} {B\arabic{figure}} {B\arabic{table}} \textit{Spectroscopy and coherent evolution.---} In Fig.~\ref{fig:spectroscopy} we show the time-averaged density of Rydberg atoms, $\bar n$, as a function of the laser sideband frequency $\omega_\text s$.
+In Fig.~\ref{fig:spectroscopy} we show the time-averaged density of Rydberg atoms, $\bar n$, as a function of the laser frequency $\omega_\text s$.
 In this figure a number of spectral lines are clearly visible.
 In the following we discuss the impact of the overall coherent evolution time on the observability of these features.
 To make the point, we consider a system of two atoms.
-Under facilitation conditions, ($\Delta+V_1= 0$ and $V_1\gg \Omega$), their dynamics is described by Hamiltonian \eqref{eq:exact Hamiltonian} and the subspace $\mathcal H_{(\leftrightarrow,\updownarrow)}$ is spanned by the states $\ket{\uparrow\downarrow},\ket{\downarrow\uparrow},\ket{\uparrow\uparrow}$.
+Under facilitation conditions, ($\Delta+V_1= 0$ and $V_1\gg \Omega/2$), their dynamics is described by Hamiltonian \eqref{eq:exact Hamiltonian} and the subspace $\mathcal H_{(\leftrightarrow,\updownarrow)}$ is spanned by the states $\ket{\uparrow\downarrow},\ket{\downarrow\uparrow},\ket{\uparrow\uparrow}$.
 The eigenvalues of Hamiltonian \eqref{eq:exact Hamiltonian} in this subspace are

 The eigenstate of corresponding to eigenvalue $E_0$ is the antisymmetric superposition $(\ket{\uparrow\downarrow}-\ket{\downarrow\uparrow})/{\sqrt 2}$.
-Since the operator that effectuates sideband transitions is conserving the symmetry of the initial state $\ket{\downarrow\downarrow}$, see Eq.~\eqref{eq:Ham spectroscopy}, the transition rate to the antisymmetric state vanishes and it cannot be excited in the spectroscopy.
+Since the operator that effectuates transitions is conserving the symmetry of the initial state $\ket{\downarrow\downarrow}$, see Eq.~\eqref{eq:Ham spectroscopy}, the transition rate to the antisymmetric state vanishes and it cannot be excited in the spectroscopy.
 Hence, only two spectral lines are observed.
 In \figref{fig:time-resolved spectroscopy}{(a)} we present the time evolution of the Rydberg density $\ev{n}_t=\ev{n_1}_t+\ev{n_2}_t$ as a function of the modulation frequency $\omega_\mathrm{s}/V_1$.
 As can be seen, the two expected spectral lines become visible only when the time exceeds $\Omega t>5$.
-This shows that the sideband spectroscopy requires a minimal coherence time in order to reach the necessary resolution.
+This shows that the spectroscopy requires a minimal coherence time in order to reach the necessary resolution.
 In \figureref{fig:time-resolved spectroscopy}{(b,c)} we show the time-averaged Rydberg density $\bar n=\frac{1}{\tau}\int_{0}^{\tau}\mathrm dt \ev{n}_t$ with an integration time $\tau_1 = 2/\Omega$, panel~\textbf{(b)}, and $\tau_2=10/\Omega$, panel~\textbf{(c)}.